Fluffernuttersandwich/Smorgasbord/README.md

 Here are some popular off-site (not included in the list) mods that were (and might still be) compatible with this ModList if you want to add them to your own game:

 https://7daystodiemods.com/non-script-radios-video-games/
+Caution: If you plan to stream or record be aware the music from these mods are under a copywrite.

 ### How to add your own mods to the list: